twoojoo/rofi-utils/README.md

 - options:
     - **-f|--bookmarks-file *&lt;path&gt;***: use a different bookmarks file.
 Must have the same structures of Chromium's one (default: ***$HOME/.config/chromium/Default/Bookmarks***)
     - **-b|--alt-browser *&lt;browser&gt;***: provide an alternative browser (*its command*) to open the urls (e.g. *-b firefox, -b konqueror, -b lynx,* etc...)
+    - **-c|--post-command *&lt;cmd&gt;***: execute a command after the bookmark is opened (I personally use this option to immediately switch to the workspace that contains the Chromium window)
     - **-d|--debug**: run in debug mode

 - gets bookmarks both from **bookmark_bar** and **other** bookmark folders (custom folders not yet implemented)